nordic-institute/X-Road/ansible/TESTCA.md

 ## 1. Contents of the roles/xroad-ca directory

-* `trusty-files/etc/init` - upstart-jobs for the TSA and OCSP
 * `bionic-files/lib/systemd/system` - systemd services for the TSA and OCSP
 * `common-files/etc/nginx` - nginx configuration for proxying TSA and OCSP requests
 * `common-files/home/ca/CA` - CA configuration, and scripts for signing certificates locally